Cloud Vulnerability DB

 A community-led vulnerabilities database

-When exploited, this vulnerability can lead to excessive CPU and memory resource consumption on affected systems.
-The impact primarily affects system availability through resource exhaustion, though there are no direct impacts on system confidentiality or integrity (GHSA Advisory).
+When exploited, this vulnerability can lead to excessive CPU and memory usage on affected systems.
+The impact is primarily focused on resource consumption, potentially affecting system availability, though no direct impact on confidentiality or integrity has been identified (GitHub Advisory).

 Source: This report was generated using AI